|Name||Greers Ferry Lake WMA|

 • Two bucks with muzzleloader mobility impaired permit,

-• Three does with muzzleloader mobility impaired permit.
+• Four does with muzzleloader mobility impaired permit.

 Deer Notes: No antler restrictions during permit hunts.
 Three-point rule during archery hunt.
 No dogs.

-Limit during the muzzleloader youth permit hunt is three deer: two bucks (no antler restrictions) or three does.
+Limit during the muzzleloader youth permit hunt is four deer: two bucks (no antler restrictions) or up to four does.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.

 May 15, 2013-Feb.
 28, 2014.
 Dogs allowed except during firearms deer hunts.
 Daily limit - 12, possession limit - 48.

 Sept.
 1, 2013-Feb.
 21,2014.
 Open Thursdays through Mondays.
 No limit.